Tires made from dandelions

 There are thousands of dandelions, but it’s the Russian dandelions that Nikolai Setzer, Executive Board Member, Continental tire division, says produce the best results and the most rubber.
 In 2013, Continental started developing their Russian dandelion farm, cutting off the heads and roots and sucking out the innards, they were able to start producing tires in 2014 called taraxagum tires.

-The short cultivation time on marginal soil, in moderate climate are all benefits that add to the alternative natural rubber source.
+The short cultivation time on marginal soil, in a moderate climate are all benefits that add to the alternative natural rubber source.

 Mowing off the head of a dandelion will never be the same.